guardian/mobile-n10n/docs/architecture/05-cache-tokens.md

 2. Maybe we just keep the breaking news registrations in cache only?
 - But then there will be two different flows, one for breaking news and one for others.

-3. If the notification is sent to multiple topics, the notifications API need to do further processing - collect tokens from multiple topics and remove duplicates
+3. Even if the tokens are in memory, the notifications API may need to do further processing.
+For example, if the notification is to be sent to multiple topics, it has to merge the list of tokens from multiple topics and remove duplicates

 ## Keep a cache in another service